AnkitPilankar/AnkitPilankar/README.md

 - 👋 Hi, I’m AnkitPilankar done BE in mechanical Engineering keen passionate about data analytics
+-  skills : PowerBI,sql,Python,Excel
--  and developed skills like PowerBI,sql,Python,Excel and have 7 months on intern experience ,additinaly have SQL certficattion from hacker-rank
+-  Experience : 7 months on intern experience ,
+-  Certificate : SQL from hacker-rank
 - 👀 I’m interested in Data Analytics domain
-- 📫 How to reach me mail:ankitpilankar2001@gmail.com
+- 📫 How to reach me mail:ankitpilankar2001@gmail.com , linkedin :

 <!---
 AnkitPilankar/AnkitPilankar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.